-As each new sentry is posted, a Corporal distributes any special orders, previously collected personally from the Palace by the Captains of the Guard.
+As each new sentry is posted, a Corporal distributes any special orders, previously collected from the Palace by the Captain of the Guard.

 During these procedures the Regimental Band, originally accompanying the New Guard, moves to the centre of the forecourt, forms a semi circle and perform a programme of music.

 Pipers who occasionally accompany the Old Guard, on the march from St. James's Palace, also provide music at this point in the ceremony.